Brooke Baldwin: New Year's Eve Live

 From 2010 to 2020 Baldwin hosted a segment of CNN's New Year's Eve Live with Anderson Cooper, and previously alongside Kathy Griffin, broadcasting live from New Orleans with Don Lemon.
 Previously, Baldwin hosted from Nashville, Tennessee in 2010 and 2011.

 CNN.com

 American Woman

 In 2017, CNN commissioned Baldwin's series American Woman featuring Sheryl Crow, Betty White, Ava DuVernay, Diane von Fürstenberg, Issa Rae, Ashley Graham, Tracy Reese, and Pat Benatar.

 Huddle

 Baldwin published her first book, Huddle: How Women Unlock Their Collective Power in April 2021.
-In the book, she interviews multiple women including Ava DuVernay, Stacey Abrams, and Gloria Steinem about the power women have when they join together.
+In the book, she interviews multiple women including Ava DuVernay, Stacey Abrams, and Gloria Steinem about the power women have when they join.

+The Trust

+On December 8, 2023, Baldwin was announced as the host of a new American reality TV series, The Trust: A Game of Greed exploring the psychology of people when presented with potential financial reward.
+The first four episodes were released on Netflix on January 10, 2024, with new episodes then released weekly.

 In the media

 In April 2015, Variety featured her in "Brooke Baldwin Gives Surprising Boost to CNN".
 In December 2015, The New York Times interviewed Baldwin after writing an op-ed on CNN.com about covering mass shootings in America.
 Marie Claire magazine interviewed her on the subject of covering mass shootings.

 In 2016, Elle magazine featured Baldwin as one of five female correspondents during the election year of 2016.
 New York's Downtown magazine featured Baldwin in October 2016.

 On Saturday Night Live, Baldwin was parodied in a sketch featuring Cecily Strong and Alec Baldwin in October 2016, the week after the release of the Donald Trump Access Hollywood tape.

 In 2017, Baldwin was featured in a Variety magazine article "Women Surge to Top of TV News in Face of Sexism".